mehedi37/student_ai_next/README.md

 [🔗 Student AI](https://student-ai-next.vercel.app)
 > [!IMPORTANT]
 > The demo may not have all features fully functional due to "HARDWARE" limitations.
+The front end was deployed to Vercel, and the back end was deployed to Render.

 ## 📷 Screenshots & Demo